 Public Housing Residents: The Town is served by the Douglas County Housing Partnership (DCHP), which is a multi-jurisdictional housing authority that was formed as a cooperative effort between businesses, and local and county governments to address the lack of affordable housing for people who work in the area.
 The DCHP owns Oakwood Senior Apartments in Castle Rock, which provides 109 units for seniors.
 The Town also allowed fee waivers for the Meadowmark project, which will provide additional affordable units for the Town's residents.
-Additionally, the Town is supporting DCHP with the Proposition 123 affordable housing initiative which dedicates 0.1% of the state's annual revenue to a variety of affordable housing programs, such as land banks and down payment assistance.
-Through this effort, the Town has pledged to work to secure about 270 affordable housing units by the end of 2026.
-The Town will continue to partner with the DCHP and other Douglas County municipalities to work as a region to increase affordable housing units the county.
-For more information across see: https://douglascountyhousingpartnership.org
+Additionally, the Town is supporting DCHP with the Proposition 123 affordable housing initiative which dedicates .1% of the state's annual revenue to a variety of affordable housing programs, such as land banks and down payment assistance.
+The Town will continue to partner with the DCHP and other Douglas County municipalities to work as a region to increase affordable housing units across the county.
+For more information see: https://douglascountyhousingpartnership.org